 “Many family members have been put in jail under false pretenses just to shut them up.
 My funds are depleted from paying all the expenses and attorneys’ fees.
 I have all the documents and validation of the abuse to my father, but I can’t hire an attorney with no funds,” Lacy told me.
 “This is exactly what these predators do — deplete the family of all funds so they will not be sued.”

-The system is rigged.
-Vulnerable victims have little recourse against a cabal of ruthless thieves and grifters in black robes and three-piece suits.
+The system is rigged and we need more legal teams like the Cunningham Legal to help vulnerable victims who have little recourse against a cabal of ruthless thieves.
 The good news is that families are fighting back and opening eyes.
 The bad news is that too many establishment journalists are more interested in serving as sycophants to elites than defending the helpless.
 I’ve asked Kamala Harris’ office for comment on the Probate Predator epidemic.
 How many others will stand up?